rundsk/dsk/docs/00_Getting Started/02-Step by Step/Readme.md

 Even without knowing YAML, you can already see that this file contains a description of the aspects, tags and authors.
 The description is a short text that will be display on the top of the aspect’s page.
 Tags let you filter your components and make it easier to group aspects together.
 Authors let you assign responsibility for an aspect and help users quickly find someone to talk to when they have questions.

 These are just the most commonly used types of meta data that you can add.
-You can find more types and how to add custom types in the in depth _meta data documentation_.
+You can find more types and how to add custom types in the in depth [meta data documentation](/The-Design-Definitions-Tree/Meta-Data).

 ## 🖋 — Step 11: Add information about the authors
 When we just added the meta data to the aspect, we used an email address to describe the authors.
 But sometimes it is nicer to display a persons full name.
 DSK lets you create a special file, where you can compile a list of all people and their email addresses.
 Whenever you use someone’s email address in a meta data file, DSK will look up their full name and display it alongside their address in the browser.